vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/06/011_puMsavanam/_index.md

 +++
 ## Comment
 The hymn is found also in Pāipp. xix.
-Accompanies in Kāuç.
-(35. 8) a rite for conception of a male child (puṁsavana); fire is generated between çamī and açvattha, and is variously applied to the woman.
+Accompanies in Kāuś.
+(35. 8) a rite for conception of a male child (puṁsavana); fire is generated between śamī and aśvattha, and is variously applied to the woman.

 ## Translations